NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/job_scheduler.rst.txt

    **logical** cores, whereas srun will use this number to allocate **physical** cores, unless the option *--overcommit* is passed to it.

-   Passing the option to srun in a batch script can be done by adding the line ``#SBATCH --overcommit``  to the script.
+   Passing this option to srun in a batch script can be done by adding the line ``#SBATCH --overcommit``  to the script.

    If one attempts to request all available logical cores on a node using srun, this may result in the error :ref:`ref-qconfig`.

-**5) Pinning processes and threads**
+**5) Pinning processes and binding threads**

 If components of a job need to be pinned to specific nodes or cores, this can be specified in the batch script as well.
 See also the `Slurm documentation